Azure/static-web-apps-cli/readme.md

 The Static Web Apps CLI, also known as SWA CLI, serves as a local development tool for [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps).
 It can:

-- Build the local static app and API backend
+- Serve static static app assets, or proxy to your app dev server
+- Serve API requests, or proxy to APIs running in Azure Functions Core Tools
 - Emulate authentication and authorization
-- Serve API requests, or use the Azure Function dev server
-- Serve static static app assets, or use your app dev server

-## Disclaimer
+- Emulate Static Web Apps configuration, including routing

-SWA CLI is still in developer preview and not yet ready for prime time.
-You will encounter issues, so please report them or help us fix them.
-Your contributions are very much appreciated 🙏
+**Static Web Apps CLI is in preview.** If you have suggestions or you encounter issues, please report them or help us fix them.
+Your contributions are very much appreciated. 🙏

-## Quick start
+## Quickstart

 Using `npm` or `yarn`: